2021 Culinary Arts Degree Guide

 This major is available as an Associate's or Bachelor's degree.
 Depending on your career goals, an associate's degree along with work experience may be sufficient training.
 However, if you seek a more advanced position or want to run your own business, a Bachelor's may be helpful.

-A high school diploma or equivalent is typically required for most culinary arts degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
+culinary arts degree applicants generally need have finished high school or their GED.
+Many schools may also have GPA and SAT/ACT score minimums that must be met.
 In addition to these basic culinary arts program qualifications, to serve in some culinary arts careers, special certification may be required outside of your degree.

 Types of Culinary Arts Degrees

 A bachelor's degree is the most common level of education achieved by those in careers related to culinary arts, with approximately 10.5% of workers getting one.
-See the the most common levels of education for culinary arts workers below.
+Find out other typical degree levels for culinary arts workers below.

 View the chart below to get an idea of what degree level most of those in culinary arts careers have.